 “Better by design: guiding principles for health-enabling environments”.

 Roger Ulrich is Visiting Professor of Architecture at Chalmers and professor emeritus of architecture at Texas A&M University.
-He is the most frequently cited researcher internationally in evidence-based healthcare design and received the title Change Maker of the Year 2015 due to his contributions to this field of research.
+He is the most frequently cited researcher internationally in evidence-based healthcare design.
+He received the title Change Maker of the Year 2015 due to his contributions to this field of research.

-Thank you all for a very interesting and educating few days, we learn so much from each other’s example and sometimes new ideas comes from unexpected sources – South Karelia (Finland)!
+Thank you all for a very interesting and educating few days on health systems and infrastructure of care closer to home.
+We learned so much from each other’s examples.
+And sometimes new ideas come from unexpected sources – South Karelia (Finland)!

 Maria Quinn, Concept Developer Healthcare, Sweden

 This article is a summary of the 2018 Workshop in Gothenburg, Sweden, 25-27th September